National Alliance Against Tolls - London Congestion Charge

 Back to top

-There are various websites that cover the London charge, many of these are inactive or have been hijacked by advertisers.
-The most well known anti charge site is probably "Sod-u-ken", with its well used discussion forum; but we have removed the link as it is not clear what its purpose now is.
+Many of the websites that originally covered the London charge are inactive or have been hijacked by advertisers or have disappeared altogether.
+The most well known anti charge site was probably "Sod-u-ken", which once had a very good discussion forum; but we removed the link as it was not clear what its purpose now is.
 We recommend these sites:-

-Association of British Drivers (click on "London Con Charge" at top right)
+Association of British Drivers - "London Con Charge"

 London branch of the ABD - Congestion charging page